 If you develop severe abdominal pain, fever, flu-like symptoms, heavy or offensive vaginal bleeding, you must see your GP immediately or report to the Emergency Department at Yeovil District Hospital.

 Types of contraception will have been discussed in the first clinic appointment you had but the nurse caring for you will discuss it with you also.
-If you are going to start the pill, then try to start taking it the night the procedure is completed.
+If you are going to start the pill, then try to start taking it the night the procedure is completed or next morning.

 It is very important that you are escorted home on the day you have the misoprostol pessary.
 You will not be allowed to make your own way home so please ensure a responsible adult takes you home and stays with you overnight.